quantumlib/Stim/doc/gates.md

     In detector sampling mode, observables produce results (false=expected parity, true=incorrect parity detected).
     These results are optionally appended to the detector results, depending on simulator arguments / command line flags.

+    Note that observables are always defined with respect to *noiseless behavior*.
+For example, placing an `X` gate before a measurement cannot flip a logical observable that include that measurement, but placing an `X_ERROR(1)` does flip the observable.
+This is because observables are used for detecting errors, not for verifying noiseless functionality.

+    Note that observable indices are NOT shifted by SHIFT_COORDS.

     - Example:

         ```